-Students are required to complete a program of study totalling at least 36 credits (1 credit equals 1 hour of class contact per week for one session) made up of compulsory subjects, a compulsory project (either 6 or 12 or 18 credits) and elective subjects.
+Students are required to complete a program of study totaling at least 126 credit points (3.5 credit points equals 1 hour of class contact per week for one session) made up of compulsory subjects, a compulsory project (either 21 or 42 or 63 credit points) and elective subjects.
 Students who have previously studied compulsory subjects or their equivalent may be granted an exemption by the Head of Department but the equivalent number of credits must be completed by taking other approved subjects.
-The degree will comprise one year of full-time study (normally two sessions of at least 18 credits each) or two years of part-time study (normally four sessions of at least 9 credits each), and would comprise:
+The degree will comprise one year of full-time study (normally two sessions of at least 63 credit points each) or two years of part-time study (normally four sessions of at least 31.5 credit points each), and would comprise: